ohspc89/hbcd_motion_postproc/docs/source/installation.rst

 On a Windows Machine
 ^^^^^^^^^^^^^^^^^^^^
-Please refer to this `page <https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/>`_ to install ``Windows System for Linux (WSL2)`` and then install SingularityCE.
+Please refer to this `blog <https://www.blopig.com/blog/2021/09/using-singularity-on-windows-with-wsl2/>`_ to install ``Windows System for Linux (WSL2)`` and then install SingularityCE.

 .. note::